How to buy Beach Energy (BPT) shares in Australia

 Valuing Beach Energy stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Beach Energy's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

 Beach Energy's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 8x.
 In other words, Beach Energy shares trade at around 8x recent earnings.

 That's relatively low compared to, say, the P/E ratio for the ASX over the 12 months to December 2019 (32.14).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

 Beach Energy's EBITDA

-Beach Energy's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.1 billion.
+Beach Energy's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $942.2 million (£494 million).

-The EBITDA is a measure of a Beach Energy's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Beach Energy's overall financial performance and is widely used to measure stock profitability.

 Beach Energy financials

 |Revenue TTM||$1.6 billion|

 Recently Beach Energy has paid out, on average, around 44.44% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 2.69% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Beach Energy shareholders could enjoy a 2.69% return on their shares, in the form of dividend payments.
 In Beach Energy's case, that would currently equate to about A$0.04 per share.